north-road/slyr/docs/src/user_guide/tools.md

 6. Open up the *.qgs* file and check through.
    > In some cases, labels do not automatically turn on.
 Note that labelling parameters are saved, it just needs to be manually turned on.
-7. Save your project as *.qgz* if requried.
+7. Save your project as *.qgz* if required.

 > This tool is available only with the SLYR full licence.
 ***